BREAST AUGMENTATION SURGERY (BREAST IMPLANTS)

 At the initial consultation, your Surgeon will assess your current breast size, shape and symmetry.
 You will be checked for breast masses and questioned as to the presence of a family or personal history of breast cancer.
 If you have a breast size in mind, it is often useful to bring photographs or pictures from magazines with you to your consultation, so that your Surgeon and you have an understanding into your expectations with regard to breast size and shape.

-Be frank in your discussions with your Doctor and remember to mention any medications that you are taking and whether or not you are a smoker.
-Following the consultation with your Surgeon, you can consult further with our Cosmetic Consultants who are very experienced in the cosmetic field and discuss any issues with them.
+Be frank in your discussions with your Surgeon and remember to mention any medications that you are taking and whether or not you are a smoker.
+Following the consultation, you can consult further with our Cosmetic Consultants who are very experienced in the cosmetic field and discuss any issues with them.

 Breast Augmentation is performed under a General Anaesthetic of approximately one hour in duration.
 This surgery can be performed as Day Surgery.
 The technique depends on the individual person and the type of implant that you need.
 Placement of the implant depends on personal choice as well as surgical preference.
 Your Surgeon will assess your needs at the time of your consultation so that you are prepared for the approach to surgery.